JonathanPiaget/SearchMark/README.md

 ## Planned Features

-1. Display in which folder the current tab is saved
-2. Full-text search across bookmark titles, URLs and folders
+1. Full-text search across bookmark titles, URLs and folders
-3. Enable creating new folders during save process
+2. Enable creating new folders during save process
-4. Customize hot keys and default folder for quick save
+3. Customize hot keys and default folder for quick save
-5. Add a note to a bookmark
+4. Add a note to a bookmark
-6. Find a way to do a trash for deleted bookmarks
+5. Find a way to do a trash for deleted bookmarks
-7. List broken URLs bookmarks
+6. List broken URLs bookmarks
-8. Auto backup locally on any change
+7. Auto backup locally on any change
-9. Add a button "see later" or similar to add in a dedicated folder
+8. Add a button "see later" or similar to add in a dedicated folder
-10. Add more languages
+9. Add more languages
-11. Add tags to bookmarks
+10. Add tags to bookmarks

 ## Development